xgirma/webpack-guide/README.md

 Files produced by webpack compilation remain cached unless their contents has changed.

 `CommonsChunkPlugin` can extract webpack's boilerplate and manifest which can change with every build.

+The `vendor` instance of the CommonsChunkPlugin must be included prior to the 'runtime' instance.

+Module identifiers:

+    NamedModulesPlugin: developemnent
+    HashedModuleIdsPlugin: production